ARRIVALS AND

 How should I prepare for riding in Italy?

-We have different levels of guided tours each day, so we do our best to offer you a ride that is similar to the level that you ride at home.
-However, we think that you will get maximum joy out of riding here if you come prepared before arriving.
+We have done our best to provide different levels of guided tours each day, so we hope there is a good match for your fitness and skills.
+You will get maximum joy from riding here if you come prepared.
 While we have varied terrain in our area, we also have lots of hills.
-There is no one way to prepare to ride in Italy, but we suggest that you have some base miles and to the extent available in your area, ride some hills!
+There is no one way to prepare to ride in Italy, but we suggest that you ride some base miles and to the extent available in your area, ride some hills.
+If you don’t have hills, do 6-8 30-second bursts of speed.
+Core and leg strength training, including weight lifting or stair climbing, are also good preparation for enjoying your time in Italy.

 Are there any traffic rules that a cyclist should know when riding on Italian roads?